kstenerud/streamux/README.md

 | --------------------------------- |
 | `0` (accept), or nonzero (reject) |

 Only two responses (`accept` or `reject`) are possible.
 If a peer rejects the other's initiator request, the session is now considered "dead", and the connection should be closed.
-This can happen if the negotiated parameters are something that the peer cannot accommodate, or if the initiator request was malformed.
+This can happen if the negotiated parameters are something that the peer cannot or does not want to accommodate, or if the initiator request was malformed.

 If a peer accepts the other's initiator request, this side of the session is now established, and the peer may begin sending regular messages.